Alfa Normix, 200 mg 12 pcs.

 Contraindications

-– Hypersensitivity to rifaximin or other rifamycins or any of the ingredients in the drug;
+– hypersensitivity to rifaximin or other rifamycins or any of the components included in the drug;

-– children under 12 years of age (efficacy and safety not established).
+– children under 12 years of age (efficacy and safety have not been established).

-Infrequent: palpitations, “rushes” of blood to the skin of the face, increased blood pressure.
+Uncommon: palpitations, flushing of blood to the skin of the face, increased blood pressure.

 Unknown: thrombocytopenia.